-AK SAKI Recommendations: It is recommended that both DPS and Department of Law address CODIS hit follow up in policy.
+AK SAKI Recommendations: It is recommended that both DPS and LAW address CODIS hit follow up in policy.
 The policy should outline expectations of follow-up steps, documentation, and supplemental reports being added to the police report, including the CODIS hit letter and documentation of any follow up investigation, or reasons for not conducting follow up.
-It is also recommended that a department is identified that will take lead on ensuring CODIS hit accountability and tracking on a statewide level.
-The working group identified Department of Law as the agency that may make most sense to take lead as they have jurisdiction statewide and may have influence over local law enforcement to help ensure compliance and reporting.
+For the continued development of FSHOP, it is recommended to broaden the software program to include LAW data.
+Additionally, once FSHOP has been developed, piloted and implemented, it is recommended to evaluate which department should ensure program compliance and maintenance long term.
+The CODIS working group identified LAW as the agency that may make most sense to take lead as they have jurisdiction statewide and may have influence over local law enforcement to help ensure compliance and reporting.

-3. NIJ Recommendation: All law enforcement personnel involved in sexual assault investigations should receive training in the neurobiology of trauma and specialized skills for interviewing sexual assault survivors.
+22. NIJ Recommendation: All law enforcement personnel involved in sexual assault investigations should receive training in the neurobiology of trauma and specialized skills for interviewing sexual assault survivors.

 Current Practices: All law enforcement trained at ALET receive training on the neurobiology of trauma and trauma-informed interviewing.
 Additionally, DPS brought in national trainers on three occasions to train responders in trauma informed interviewing techniques, which included neurobiology of trauma, offering eight course opportunities to both state and local law enforcement officers.
 The Alaska Children's Alliance offers 1-2 ChildFirst Forensic Interviewing courses annually for sexual abuse of minor investigations.
-Additionally, with the passing of HB 31 in 2018, AS 18.65.240(a) now requires every new police officer to receive 12 hours of sexual assault training.
-As part of that requirement ALET dedicates hours to those topics
+Additionally, with the passing of HB 31 in 2018, AS 18.65.240(a) requires every new police officer to receive 16 hours of sexual assault training.
+As part of that requirement ALET dedicates hours to those topics.
+As stated previously, DPS is actively engaged in providing additional training on trauma informed interviewing to troopers and municipal officer investigation sex crimes training.
+The training being provided is the Certified FETI basic methodology course.
+The foundation of this course is the neurobiology of trauma.
+All of AST's current investigators and rural patrol troopers are currently enrolled in the FETI methodology course.

-AK SAKI Recommendations: It is recommended that all new investigators receive a full trauma informed interviewing course upon assignment as well as a follow-up or advanced course at a later time.
+AK SAKI Recommendations: It is recommended that all new investigators receive a full trauma informed interviewing course upon assignment or as soon as practicable as well as a follow-up or advanced course at a later time.
 It is recommended that prosecutors attend this course as well.
-It is further recommended that investigators of child sex crimes also attend an accredited course on child forensic interviewing (e.g. ChildFirst) upon assignment.
+It is further recommended that investigators of child sex crimes also attend an accredited course on child forensic interviewing (e.g. ChildFirst) upon assignment or as soon as practicable.

-4. NIJ Recommendation: Law enforcement agencies should implement electronic records management systems that incorporate investigative workflows to improve case investigations and communication.
+23. NIJ Recommendation: Law enforcement agencies should implement electronic records management systems that incorporate investigative workflows to improve case investigations and communication.

 Current Practices: DPS utilizes an electronic records management system and is working to bring other agencies on with ARMS as well.
 An investigative workflow has been developed and resides in the sex crimes policy.
-A report writing chapter for ARMS for sexual assault investigations, reports of harm, and anonymous sexual assault reporting has been completed and will instruct how to document workflow requirements in the record management system.
+A report writing chapter for ARMS for sexual assault investigations, reports of harm, and anonymous sexual assault reporting has been completed and instructs how to document workflow requirements in the record management system.
+SAKI training curriculum included much of this information and was implemented in many regions around the state.
+Only a few regions did not receive the SAKI training.

-AK SAKI Recommendations: It is recommended that DPS move forward with implementing these report chapters and train troopers on how to use it.
+AK SAKI Recommendations: It is recommended that DPS continue with ongoing training.